stsds/MPCR/README.md

 ##### MMPR offers a two main customized data structures for R users.
 - Normal matrix/vector with different precision allocation (16-bit(half-precision), 32-bit(single-precision), and 64-bit(double precision)).
-- Tile-Matrix layout build-on normal MMPR matrix, offering the creation of a matrix with multiple tiles with a different precision for each one.
+- Tile-Matrix layout built on normal MMPR matrix, offering the creation of a matrix with multiple tiles with a different precision for each one.
 ___

 ## Requirements
 - Rcpp (needs to be installed before trying to install the package), use `install.packages("Rcpp") in R to install it`.
-- For optimal performance `MKL` is recommended for building the package, in case MKL is not found on the system, the package will automatically download `openblas`.
+- For optimal performance, `MKL` is recommended for building the package, in case MKL is not found on the system, the package will automatically download `openblas`.
 Note: Before installation, the needed environment variables needs to be set.
 - Blaspp (if not found, it will be installed automatically).
 - Lapackpp (if not found, it will be installed automatically).